 The foundation of modern avalanche assessments is the 3x3-Rule (Assessment and Decision Framework) of Werner Munter.
 It divides a trip into the three phases of Trip Planning, Local Evaluation and Individual Slope.
-In each phase, the three factors Conditions, Terrain and Human Factors have to be considered.
+In each phase, the three factors Conditions, Terrain and Human Factors have to be evaluated.

 Avalanche courses usually start with the exercise to plan a specific route, but who provides the initial route suggestion?
 The instructor?
 At home you won't have an instructor.
-Even those who know "their" mountains well, will have difficulties to remember 1000 routes and make a rational selection.
+Even those who know "their" mountains well, will have difficulties to remember several thousands of routes and make a rational selection.

-This is where Skitourenguru steps in with a customized list of ski tours that show a low avalanche risk based on current knowledge (avalanche bulletin and elevation model combined into GRM).
+This is where Skitourenguru steps in with a customized list of ski tours that show a low avalanche risk based on current knowledge (avalanche bulletin and terrain combined into QRM).
 Now it is up to you to select one (or more) routes from the list and plan those in detail.